 Programmer Response: Probable user error.
 Make sure that delimiters are in correct position.
 Check that only variable or array names are specified for entrance into a common block.
 If the problem recurs, do the following before calling IBM for programming support:

-- Have source and associated listing available. - IEK087I THE COMMON STATEMENT SPECIFIES A NON-VARIABLE COMMON BLOCK NAME.
+IEK087I THE COMMON STATEMENT SPECIFIES A NON-VARIABLE COMMON BLOCK NAME.
+(Condition code - 8)

 Programmer Response: Probable user error.
 Correct the invalid name.
 If the problem recurs, do the following before calling IBM for programming support: